 The City of Kalamunda (City) have engaged Dave Lanfear Consulting to explore and develop Stage 2 of the Hartfield Park Master Plan (HPMP) which was originally produced in August 2010.
-The original HPMP is referenced in detail under the document review at Appendix A.
+The original HPMP Stage 1 is referenced in detail under the document review at Appendix A.

-The principal aim of the HPMP Stage 2 is to provide a strategy to guide future development of the reserve in a sustainable manner to maximise opportunities for active and passive recreation for the community, in particular the co-location of sporting amenities.
+The principal aim of the HPMP Stage 2 is to provide a strategy to guide future development of the reserve in a sustainable manner to maximise opportunities for active and passive recreation for the community with a primary focus on the co-location of sporting amenities that are currently in single use facilities.
 This section provides the context and vision for the HPMP Stage 2 iteration.